dmliao/amorphous/now.md

 # What I will be doing: <span class='small'>if things go according to plan</span>

-* attending SIGGRAPH as a student volunteer in July
 * attending Dragoncon in September
+* attending Grace Hopper in October

 ---